 The UKCRF Network develop, support and share best practice for staff education, training and development to facilitate delivery of experimental medicine studies.

-The Workforce Development Team work with the National Institute for Health Research (NIHR) and the Clinical Research Network (CRN) to support the education, training and development of Clinical Research Facility (CRF) staff.
+The Workforce Development Team work with the National Institute for Health and Care Research (NIHR) and the Clinical Research Network (CRN) to support the education, training and development of Clinical Research Facility (CRF) staff.
 By developing new resources and sharing best practice, the Network supports a highly skilled workforce who employ their skills to safely deliver experimental medicine studies in the NHS.

 Identify, Prioritise and Deliver Training